Labor Supply under Temporary Wage Increases: Evidence from a Randomized Field Experiment: Experimental Design and Data

-When an electronic sale is made, the payment system is such that the seller can obtain the money from the office of \textit{Situation Sthlm} after about 45 minutes.
+When an electronic sale is made, the payment system allows the seller to obtain the funds from the office of \textit{Situation Sthlm} after about 45 minutes.
 For severely budget-constrained sellers, this fact implies a cap on daily sales, which is not necessarily raised by our bonus.
 For example, a seller who has only a hundred SEK could buy two copies of the paper (80 SEK) during the intervention, and come back to the office to obtain 180 SEK with our bonus (enough for five new copies if the seller retained the 20 SEK left over from the first transaction) when these sales have been made and the 45-minute processing of the payment has been concluded.
-If the seller cannot sell these five papers by the time the office closes, the bonus will increase sales for this individual by just one copy on this day.
-During the intervention, the hours of operation of the office were from 8 am to 3.15 pm, Monday to Friday, and from 10 am to 3 pm on Saturdays.
+If the seller can sell all five papers but the office closes before they can restock, the bonus will increase this individual's sales by just one copy on that day (five rather than four).
+If demand falls short of five, the bonus has no effect on sales for that day.
+During the intervention, the office was open from 8:00 a.m. to 3:15 p.m., Monday to Friday, and from 10:00 a.m. to 3:00 p.m. on Saturdays.